man0l/imot-scraper/README.md

 The `property_type_publisher.js` script will automatically publish property types URLs to RabbitMQ, and the `main.js` script will consume the URLs and scrape property details.

 You can view the logs for each service in the Docker Compose output.

+## Work with RabbitMQ Management
+You can access the RabbitMQ Management interface at http://host.docker.internal:15672.
+The default username and password are `guest`.
+Also, you could connect to the rabbitmq server through the same host and port host.docker.internal:5672

 ## Built With